ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

   return h == root_hash
 ~~~

-Note: compute_root is used in receipt verification where the computed root is validated indirectly by verifying the signature over the root.
+Note: compute_root is used in Receipt verification where the computed root is validated indirectly by verifying the signature over the root.

 ### Signing of the tree root